untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 ### Step 1: Create and position the entity

-Position and orient the entity *before* registering it for streaming — the position at the time you call `setEntityGaussianStreamable` is what determines which tile it gets attached to.
+Position and orient the entity *before* registering it for streaming — the position at the time you call `setEntityGaussianStreaming` is what determines which tile it gets attached to.

 ```swift